 What Else You Can Do

 Of course, it is not all that you can do to make a beautiful yard.
 These are just the main points that you should definitely consider when planning.
-Additionally, if you have enough space on your site, you can equip an area with a pond, fountain, or fire pit.
+Additionally, if you have enough space on your site, you can equip an area with a pond fountain by going to livingwateraeration.com, or fire pit.
 If you love nature, set up some bird feeders, birdbaths, or birdhouses.

 Along the paths, you can place sculptures, hang colored flags, and mirrored decorations that reflect light and send sunbeams around your garden.
 The main thing is to observe moderation and combine all the elements organically, especially in a small area.
 By and large, it all depends on your imagination!